alexander-scott/Enhanced-Trigger-Box/README.md

 Each response will do something different and will only do it when all conditions have been met, in the order that they are listed.

+### Exit Responses Overview

+If you set After Trigger to ExecuteExitResponses, you'll have access to a third section which displays all active Exit Responses and allows you to add more.
+Exit Responses are the same as responses, but instead of executing when a GameObject enters the trigger box, they get executed when the GameObject leaves the trigger box.

+After the GameObject leaves the trigger box and the Exit Responses get executed, the trigger box will revert to untriggered, allowing it to be initally triggered by other GameObjects.
+Only the GameObject that entered the trigger box can trigger the leave event.

 Creating a new Component
 ---------------

 Creating a new Condition or Response is relatively painless.
 Open up NewComponentExample.cs in Scripts/TriggerBoxComponents.
 You can use this example as a template for new components.

 All you need to do is inherit ConditionComponent or ResponseComponent (depending on whether the new component is a condition or response), make sure it's in the Enhanced Trigger Box namespace and then override some functions.
-There are 4 functions you can override.
-1 is mandatory, 1 is recommended and the other two are optional.
+There are 5 functions you can override.
+1 is mandatory, 1 is recommended and the other three are optional.
 These will be explained in detail below.

 If you want to view more advanced examples, go to Scripts/TriggerBoxComponents/Conditions or Scripts/TriggerBoxComponents/Responses and take a look at some of them.